monicalaura/SmartEco4Future/README.md

 - Click on the "Write" menu in the top navigation to add a new post.
 - Ideal size for a Post image: 1920px / 2880px (7:16 ratio).

-- **Search feature:**
+ ###  Search feature
   Use the search box to input a term, and the system will retrieve all posts that include that term within their title, content, or category.